rossumai/nvgpu/README.md

 In addition we have a fancy table of GPU with more information taken by python binding to NVML.

+For easier monitoring of multiple machines it's possible to deploy agents (that provide the GPU information in JSON over a REST API) and show the aggregated status in a web application.

 ## Installing

 ```